darshit-shah/smartfilter/README.md

 ```

-You can create new object of smartfilter number of times.
+You can create new object of SmartFilter number of times.
 Each object will store database configuration, dimensions, filters and previous results in memory seperatly.

 ## How To?

-smartfilter is build on message passing mechanism.
+SmartFilter is build on message passing mechanism.
 This means whatever you want to do you only need to call single service 'smartfilterRequest'.
 This service will accept 'options' as first parameter and 'callback_method' as second parameter.
 It will identify what to do from 'options' which you have provided and once it is done, it will call 'callback_method' which will have output.

 ```js